 Rachael covers digital trade policy at CCIA.
 Prior to joining CCIA, she worked as Policy Manager at the Washington office of the Trans-Atlantic Business Council where she managed the ICT and IPR working groups.
 She previously interned for the U.S. Senate Finance Committee, Mozilla, the U.S. Copyright Office, the Internet Education Foundation, the National Telecommunications & Information Administration, and CCIA.
 She is an inaugural fellow of the Internet Law & Policy Foundry.

-Rachael received her J.D. from the American University Washington College of Law, where she served as the President of the Intellectual Property Legal Society, worked as a Dean’s Fellow for the Program for Information Justice & Intellectual Property, and was a student attorney in the Glushko-Samuelson Intellectual Property Law Clinic.
+Rachael received her J.D. and M.P.P. from American University, where she served as the President of the Intellectual Property Legal Society, worked as a Dean’s Fellow for the Program for Information Justice & Intellectual Property, and was a student attorney in the Glushko-Samuelson Intellectual Property Law Clinic.